ctg123/portfolio_blog/content/blog/what_is_cloud_computing.md

 * _Shared Resources_ – All resources are gathered together and used by multiple customers.
 * _Scalability_ - The ability of a computer system to adapt to increasing demands.

 The are Three primary delivery models in which Cloud computing can provide different services based on their unique configuration characteristics.
-You can see in the illustration below of how a typical Cloud service provider organizes  SaaS, PaaS, IaaS and what level of services are for the end customers and what they will manage as the host vendor.
+You can see in the illustration below how a typical Cloud service provider organizes their  SaaS, PaaS, IaaS services.
+The figure on the right shows what end customers pay for and what Cloud service providers will manage as the host vendor.

 ![](/img/blog-photos/cloud-computing-illustration.png "cloud computing illustration")